About Our School

 Our school fully recognises its responsibilities for child protection and safeguarding.
 All staff and governors have a full and active part to play in protecting and safeguarding the children in our care, and the child's welfare is our paramount concern.

-The Chair of Governors is Mrs A Haywood
+The Chair of Governors is Mrs A Webber

-The Designated Child Protection Governor is Mrs A Haywood
+The Designated Safeguarding Governor is Mrs A Webber

 Promoting British Values Statement

 Saltersgate Junior School Values and British Values

 At Saltersgate Junior School we ensure that through our school vision, values, rules, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.

 We have a duty to prepare our children for life in modern Britain and to keep them safe.
 We value the importance of the current Ofsted guidance: